sb43/debrowser/docs/quickstart/quickstart.rst

 Inputting this URL into your browser will automatically load in that tsv to be analyzed by DEBrowser!

 In addition to the sample TSV file you will provide; you can also correct for batch effects or any other normalizing conditions you might want to address that might be within your results.
-To handle for these conditions, simply create a meta data TSV file such as the on located below:
+To handle for these conditions, simply create a meta data TSV file such as the one located below:

 ========  ========  ========
 sample    batch     condition